 In Indonesia, the number of HIV cases has risen significantly.
 As of June 2021, there were 303,993 reported HIV cases and 132,995 cases of AIDS.
-In Jambi Province, by September 2022, the number of HIV cases had reached 2,341, with 820 cases of AIDS [8].
+In Jambi Province, by September 2022, the number of HIV cases had reached 2,341, with 820 cases of AIDS ^[8].
 However, the proportion of people living with HIV/AIDS (PLHIV) who remain on antiretroviral therapy (ART) is still relatively low, with only 26% of the total PLHIV actively undergoing treatment.
-This presents a significant challenge in improving patient adherence to therapy [9,10].
+This presents a significant challenge in improving patient adherence to therapy ^[9, 10].

-One of the major barriers to effective HIV treatment is low patient adherence to ongoing antiretroviral therapy (ART).
+One of the major barriers to effective HIV treatment is low patient adherence to ongoing ART.
 Several factors contribute to this issue, including social stigma, limited access to information, fear of drug side effects, and economic and geographical obstacles.
-Research indicates that many people living with HIV face significant challenges in accessing healthcare services due to stigma and discrimination from both the community and healthcare providers.
+Research indicates that many PLHIV face significant challenges in accessing healthcare services due to stigma and discrimination from both the community and healthcare providers.
 This results in a negative impact on loss to follow-up (LTFU) rates, where patients discontinue their treatment prematurely.

-Several previous studies have explored the use of digital technology in health education, including mobile applications and online platforms to improve ART adherence [11-13].
+Several previous studies have explored the use of digital technology in health education, including mobile applications and online platforms, to improve ART adherence ^[11-13].
 However, most existing digital interventions focus solely on delivering information without a comprehensive monitoring mechanism.
-Therefore, this study introduces the ENNOE method (Engagement, Education, Monitoring, Adherence), which integrates digital education with adherence monitoring to provide a more holistic approach to supporting people living with HIV/AIDS (PLHIV).
+Therefore, this study introduces the ENNOE method (engagement, education, monitoring, and adherence), which integrates digital education with adherence monitoring to provide a more holistic approach to supporting PLHIV.

-The ENNOE method differs from previous digital interventions by incorporating four key components: Engagement, to enhance patient involvement in the educational process; Education, as a needs-based information delivery tool; Monitoring, to track the progress of patient knowledge and behavior; And Adherence, which focuses on improving ART compliance.
-With this approach, ENNOE not only provides a digital education model that is adaptive and responsive to the needs of PLHIV but also contributes to more effective health behavior changes [14, 15].
+The ENNOE method differs from previous digital interventions by incorporating four key components, including engagement, to enhance patient involvement in the educational process, education, as a needs-based information delivery tool, monitoring, to track the progress of patient knowledge and behavior, and adherence, which focuses on improving ART compliance.
+With this approach, ENNOE not only provides a digital education model that is adaptive and responsive to the needs of PLHIV but also contributes to more effective health behavior changes ^[14, 15].

-Using an evidence-based approach, this study not only examines the feasibility and effectiveness of the ENNOE method but also seeks to provide practical solutions to support the HIV/AIDS elimination program by 2030, in line with national and global targets.
+Using an evidence-based approach, this study not only examined the feasibility and effectiveness of the ENNOE method but also sought to provide practical solutions to support the HIV/AIDS elimination program by 2030, in line with national and global targets.
 Therefore, this study aimed to analyze the impact of information digitization through the ENNOE method on improving knowledge and treatment adherence among PLHIV.